id-Software/DOOM-3-BFG/README.md

 * ~~Fix GPU Skinning with Vulkan~~
 * ~~Fix the lighting with stencil shadows with Vulkan~~
 * ~~Finish adapting the Vulkan renderer backend based on Dustin Land's vkDOOM3~~
+* ~~Use ImGui to show renderer stats like com_showFPS 1 and more detailed renderer stats~~
+* ~~Get ImGui to run with Vulkan~~
+* Visualize the Vulkan memory fragmentation based on AMD's VMA library with ImGui
 * Port all the RBDOOM-3-BFG specific extras like HDR, Shadow Mapping and Post Processing to Vulkan
-* ~~Use ImGui to show renderer stats like com_showFPS 1 and more detailed renderer stats~~
-* Get ImGui to run with Vulkan and visualize the Vulkan memory fragmentation based on AMD's VMA library

-* Finish PBR texture support
+* ~~Finish PBR texture support~~
 * Finish partly integrated IBL lighting and [Light probe interpolation using tetrahedral tessellations](https://gdcvault.com/play/1015312/Light-Probe-Interpolation-Using-Tetrahedral)
 * Generate IBL probes on the GPU through compute shaders
 * Add Screen Space Reflections